In the current article, we will review how to use PowerShell commands for managing the…

 Get-Mailbox -ResultSize Unlimited | Set-Clutter -Enable $False

-Export Clutter settings for a specific mailbox to CSV file
+Export clutter settings of a single mailbox to CSV file

 PowerShell command example: